OoUuBo/HA-Lovelace-Strand/README.md

   Download the "strand.js" file and add it to the 'www' folder.

-To load the ui:
+**To load the ui**:
 Go to the dashboard and reload the page.

-Todo:
-- add notifications
+**Help**

+For questions visit the post on the [Home Assistant community](https://community.home-assistant.io/t/dashboard-design-for-tablet/308095).

+**Todo**:
+- Make easy install
-- ideas
+- Add customization options
+- Create night mode desing
+- Create sleep mode design